rstacruz/ability_list/README.md

 Limitations
 -----------

+AbilityList aims to be extremely lean, and to be as framework- and ORM-agnostic as possible.
+As such, it doesn't:

- * No integration with controllers.
+ * No explicit integration with Rails controllers.

+ * No explicit integration with ActiveRecord (or any other ORM).

  * No explicit provisions for roles.